Claim: A less-abled boy hits a home run because the boys he’s playing with let him win the game.

-But the right fielder understood what the pitcher's intentions were so he threw the ball high and far over the third baseman's head.
-Everyone yelled, "Run to second, run to second."
+But the right fielder understood what the pitcher’s intentions were so he threw the ball high and far over the third baseman’s head.
+Everyone yelled, “Run to second, run to second.”
 Shaya ran towards second base as the runners ahead of him deliriously circled the bases towards home.
-As Shaya reached second base the opposing short stop ran to him, turned him in the direction of third base and shouted, "Run to third."
-As Shaya rounded third the boys from both teams ran behind him screaming, "Shaya run home."
-Shaya ran home, stepped on home plate and all 18 boys lifted him on their shoulders and made him the hero as he had just hit a "grand slam" and won the game for his team.
+As Shaya reached second base the opposing short stop ran to him, turned him in the direction of third base and shouted, “Run to third.”
+As Shaya rounded third the boys from both teams ran behind him screaming, “Shaya run home.”
+Shaya ran home, stepped on home plate and all

-"That day," said the father softly with tears now rolling down his face, "those 18 boys reached their level of God's perfection."
+“That day,” said the father softly with tears now rolling down his face, “those

 Variations: A February 2006 variant tacks on this coda asserting the child has since died: